Unavoidable substructures in large and infinite $2$-edge-connected graphs: Proof of the finite theorem

-Since $G$ has no nontrivial crosses and no nontrivial fans, $G$ is a chain of super-clean pinched ladders.
-Note that this chain may have only one pinched ladder.

-We can now prove that if $(L,P,Q)$ is a large clean ladder, then $L$ contains either an $r$-flower, a large super-clean pinched ladder, or a large chain of super-clean pinched ladders as an induced subgraph.

-\begin{lemma} Let $r\ge 3$ be an integer.
-If $(L,P,Q)$ is a clean ladder of order at least $\fref{lem:super-cleaning}(r)$, then $L$ contains a super-clean pinched ladder of order at least $r$, a chain of $r$ super-clean pinched ladders, or an $r$-flower as an induced subgraph. \end{lemma}

-\begin{proof} If $r=3$, then $\fref{lem:super-cleaning}(3) = 3$ satisfies the conditions, so we may assume that $r \ge 4$.
-We will assume $L$ has none of the induced subgraphs listed above and obtain an upper bound on the order of $L$.
-So assume $L$ has no induced subgraph that is a super-clean pinched ladder of order at least $r$, a chain of $r$ super-clean pinched ladders, or an $r$-flower.
-Let $H$ be the chain of pinched super-clean ladders obtained by running the super-cleaning process (\cref{alg:superclean}) on $L$.
+We can now prove that if $(L,P,Q)$ is a large clean ladder, then $L$ contains either an $r$-flower, a large super-clean pinched ladder, or a large chain of super-clean pinched ladders as an induced subgraph. \begin{lemma} Let $r\ge 3$ be an integer.
+If $(L,P,Q)$ is a clean ladder of order at least $\fref{lem:super-cleaning}(r)$, then $L$ contains a super-clean pinched ladder of order at least $r$, a chain of $r$ super-clean pinched ladders, or an $r$-flower as an induced subgraph. \end{lemma} \begin{proof} If $r=3$, then $\fref{lem:super-cleaning}(3) = 3$ satisfies the conditions, so we may assume that $r \ge 4$.
+A chain of at most $r-1$ pinched super-clean ladders each of order at most $r-1$ has order at most $(r-1)(r-2)+1$.
+Thus, such a chain with order at least $(r-1)(r-2)+2$ either has at least $r$ pinched ladders or contains a pinched ladder of order at least $r$.
+Also, if a chain of pinched super-clean ladders has a vertex of degree $d+2$ for some $d \ge 3$, then it contains an embedded fan with an apex vertex of degree $d$.